Rashi123ab/BridgeLabz_2115000830/README.md

 3. ByteArray Streams
 4. Buffered Streams
 5. Reader and Writer\
-Day27-21-02-25:Solved Assignment on 03 Java Streams and also on 04 Exception Handling.
+Day27-21-02-25:Solved Assignment on 03 Java Streams and also on 04 Exception Handling.\
+Day28-22-02-25:Solved Assignment on Regex and Junit.